 The 2020 Mercedes-Benz GLE is a fast SUV

 Mercedes-Benz manufactures some of the fastest vehicles in the world.
-Being that the world’s first internal combustion engine in a car was a Mercedes-Benz, it shouldn’t be that surprising.
+The world’s first internal combustion engine in a car was a Mercedes-Benz, so it shouldn’t be that surprising.

 On top of that, it’s been involved in motorsports racing since 1929.
 Mercedes has invested a lot of money in perfecting its engine technology.
-Today, that investment seems to have paid off resulting in more power packed into smaller displacement engines.
+That investment seems to have paid off today, resulting in more power packed into smaller displacement engines.

 While the convenience is nifty, reviewers loved MBUX’s spunky personal assistant.
-Mercedes-Benz exemplifies how voice command technology should behave when programmed properly.
-Much like personal assistant software found in smartphones, tablets, and devices such as Alexa, MBUX doesn’t need specific phrases.
+Mercedes-Benz exemplifies how voice command technology should behave when appropriately programmed.
+Like unique assistant software in smartphones, tablets, and devices such as Alexa, MBUX doesn’t need specific phrases.

-Just because you have MBUX doesn’t mean you can’t have other assistant technology working alongside it as well.
+Just because you have MBUX doesn’t mean you can’t have other assistant technology working alongside it.
 Android Auto and Apple CarPlay also come standard with the GLE, allowing you to access your Google profile and iCloud.
 MBUX works quite well with Google Play and Siri, which means you can choose whichever one to call upon for your needs.